Leica has announced the long-leaked and long-expected update to the full-frame mirrorless SL, the appropriately named SL2.

 Nevertheless, the Leica SL2 also gets the 5-axis IBIS and is able to compensate for camera shake at up to 5.5 stops.
 This by itself makes the SL2 an extremely attractive option for Leica lens shooters, (think stabilised M and S lenses using an adaptor and of course those Leica movie lenses) and is the first Leica to include IBIS officially (though technically, that option already existed with the Lumix S1 series).

-The original SL’s electronic OLED viewfinder was class-leading at the time of introduction in terms of resolution (4.4 M-dot), reduced lag, magnification and eye-point and that has been upgraded in the SL2.
+The original SL’s electronic OLED viewfinder was class-leading at the time of the introduction in terms of resolution (4.4 M-dot), reduced lag, magnification and eye-point and that has been upgraded in the SL2.
 It’s now equipped with a higher resolution (5.76 M-dot) display.

 The SL2 also gets better ergonomics from a larger hand grip and sees the improved three-button interface already seen in the Leica Q2 and Leica M10.
-If you’re already a user of one those models, then you’ll feel at home with the SL2.
+If you’re already a user of one of those models, then you’ll feel at home with the SL2.
 Not having to learn new controls makes it so much easier when moving between bodies, so kudos to Leica for aligning across their model lines.

-Around the back the camera now features a larger 3.2 inch (and 2.1 m-dot resolution) touchscreen display, up from 3-inches although not articulated.
+Around the back, the camera now features a larger 3.2-inch (and 2.1 m-dot resolution) touchscreen display, up from 3 inches although not articulated.

 After my short time with the camera, I can say all of the reasons I liked the SL for have been successfully implemented with the SL2 – the chassis is still rock-solid and the lip inside the front grip makes for holding the camera even more assured.
 As for the operation, the layout all feels familiar – the control dials are much the same, the joy-stick is well-placed and responsive and yet it’s undeniably more complex than the original SL.
 That really can’t be helped.
-Leica have done really well to keep it all as logical as possible.
+Leica has done really well to keep it all as logical as possible.

 One of the key messages from the press briefing is this camera’s suitability for video.
 It’s a progressive move from stills with ad-hoc movie capture, courtesy of the pretty strong video features of the Leica SL, to a more clearly defined repositioning of the SL2 for the movie-making crowd.